amni/SMSmart/documentation/TEXT_MESSAGE_DOC.md

 ##### 0) Onboard
 Client generated input request for Onboard is: ```@Onboard```.
 Server will send texts containing our custom response to the client's phone number from each of SMSmart's phone numbers (currently there are 5).

+**Returns**
+Boolean|Message

 **Examples:**
 ```
 Text - '@Onboard'
-Response - 'Welcome to SMSmart.
+Response - 'T|Welcome to SMSmart.
 Please blacklist this number for the best experience'
 ```